gon2410/form-supa-next/README.md

 # RSVP Next.js frontend project
 This is a web application that allows guests to confirm their attendance to a small event by submitting only their first name, last name, and menu preference.
-Also, The event administrator can manage attendees through a protected admin panel, which is only accessible to authenticated users.
+Also, the event administrator can manage attendees through a protected admin panel, which is only accessible to authenticated users.
-The idea is to make it simpler to the attende and event administrator.
+The idea is to make it simpler for the attendee and the event administrator.

 **It is designed for small events like weddings, birthdays, etc**